 These are charges for administration and other services such as maintaining a record of your investment and calculating the value of the fund each day.

-A ‘fund platform’ is an online service that administers your investments, typically lets you review your whole portfolio at any time and may offer a range of interactive tools to help you explore your investment options (a fund supermarket is an example of a fund platform).
+A ‘fund platform’ is an online service that administers your investments, typically lets you review your whole portfolio at any time and might offer a range of interactive tools to help you explore your investment options (a fund supermarket is an example of a fund platform).

 The platform makes a charge for these services, in the region of 0.25% a year.

 Up until April 2014 this charge was usually collected as part of the ongoing charges and passed on to the platform provider in the form of a rebate.

 What other costs might you have to pay